SamsonIdowu/SamsonIdowu/README.md

 In addition to my infrastructure experience, I am a skilled Penetration Tester,  proficient in identifying and exploiting vulnerabilities in systems and networks.
 I also engage in DevSecOps projects, while working closely with development teams to integrate security into the software development lifecycle.

-- Currently i am collaborating on several research projects and hope to collaborate with you someday.
+- Currently, I am collaborating on several research projects and hope to work with you someday.

 - 💬 Ask me about anything security and operaations, most specifically: **Vulnerability management, Threat Modelling, DevOps, Penetration testing, SIEM Engineering, Infrastructure Design, Routing & Switching, LAN/WAN operations, System Administration, Cloud Infrastructure (AWS & Azure), Virtualization, Container Orchestration, Docker, Jenkins, GitLab CI, IaaC, Network Security, SAST/DAST**